Mwerlap language

 Mwerlap is an Oceanic language spoken in the south of the Banks Islands in Vanuatu.

-Its 1,100 speakers live mostly in Merelava and Merig, but a fair proportion have also settled the east coast of Gaua island.
+Its 1,100 speakers live mostly in Merelava and Merig, but a fair proportion have also settled on the east coast of Gaua island.
 Besides, a number of Mwerlap speakers live in the two cities of Vanuatu, Port Vila and Luganville.

+The language has been studied by Alexandre François, and more recently by Agnès Henri.

 Name

 The language is named after Mwerlap, the native name of Merelava island.